cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 3. **Tertiary Sources**:
    - **Encyclopedias**: General reference works that provide concise summaries and explanations of topics.
 They often compile information from various secondary sources.
 Examples include online encyclopedias or reference books.
    - **Textbooks**: Educational books designed for teaching a subject.
 They distill information from primary and secondary sources to provide structured knowledge on a topic.
    - **Databases and Indexes**: Online databases that organize and index primary and secondary sources, making it easier to search for relevant information.
-Examples include academic databases like PubMed, Academic Search Premier, or library catalogs.
+Examples include academic databases like *PubMed*, *Academic Search Ultimate*, or library catalogs.

 We can summarize the above list and definitions into the following table: